 After collecting feedback and inquiries from industry members over the weeks that followed, the Society of Collision Repair Specialists (SCRS) provided a series of questions to both companies, seeking further response.

-letter sent on August 14th to GEICO posed questions to a Director, Claims Training and Senior Director, Physical Damage Claims at GEICO.
+A letter sent on August 14th to GEICO posed questions to a Director, Claims Training and Senior Director, Physical Damage Claims at GEICO.

 On August 21st, Tyson Miller, Senior Director Physical Damage responded.